 The smart home systems installer can deliver and fit internal units that will cool and purify the hot air, catching airborne dust particles and neutralising bacteria, fungi and microbes.
 The Bosch units include 5 modes: Auto, cool, heat, purify and dehumidify for a healthier, more comfortable home and sleeping environment.

-9. Try sleeping downstairs
+11. Try sleeping downstairs

 Hot air rises so if your bedroom is on the second floor or in the loft it might be worth trying to kip on the sofa.

-10. How to keep a room cool that faces the sun
+12. How to keep a room cool that faces the sun

 The sun provides valuable extra warmth for most of the year, but in a heatwave it can serve to provide extra heat to rooms particularly on the southern elevations of homes.